afolabiabass/ha-linux-server-config/README.md

 * Change the permission for the .ssh folder: $ sudo chmod 700 .ssh
 * Change the permissions for the authorized_keys file: $ sudo chmod 644 /.ssh/authorized_keys
 * Open a new gitbash window on your device and type the command: $ ssh-keygen
-* Enter file in which to save the key (/c/Users/Hicham/.ssh/id_rsa): c/Users/Hicham/.ssh/authorized_keys
+* Create the file in which to save the key (/c/Users/Hicham/.ssh/id_rsa): c/Users/Hicham/.ssh/authorized_keys
 * The command will create two files in the specified directory.
 Open the one with the extension PUB using the command: $ sudo cat ~/.ssh/authorized_keys.pub
 * Copy the content
-* Open the authorized_keys file created for the grader user: $ sudo nano /.sh/authorized_keys
+* Open the authorized_keys file created for the grader user: $ sudo nano /.ssh/authorized_keys
 * Paste the content
 * Reopen the sshd_config file (sudo nano /etc/ssh/sshd_config) and change password authentication from “yes” to “no”.
 * Restart the ssh service: $ sudo service ssh restart